Local connectedness of boundaries for relatively hyperbolic groups: A dendrite quotient of the boundary

 For the successor step, suppose $\Gamma$ is known to act nontrivially on $K_\beta$ for some $\beta\ge 1$.
 We show that $\Gamma$ acts nontrivially on $K_\alpha$ for $\alpha=\beta+1$.
 By way of contradiction, suppose $\Gamma$ fixes a point $x$ in $K_\alpha$.
 As explained in Remark~\ref{rem:Collapsing}, since $K_\alpha$ is the quotient of ${K}_{\beta}$ by the finite interval relation, the preimage of $\{x\}$ in $K_\beta$ is a $\Gamma$--invariant, discrete, full subpretree $X$.
 As in the proof of Lemma~\ref{lem:K1Nontrivial}, the interior $X^o$ is a nonempty discrete full subpretree of $K^o_\beta$ on which $\Gamma$ acts relative to $\P$ without inversions.

 The discrete median pretree $X^o$ may be considered as the set of vertices of a simplicial tree $T$ on which $\Gamma$ acts without inversions relative to $\P$.
-Moreover, by Lemma~\ref{lem: edge stabs are finite} the stabilizer of each edge of $T$ is a torsion group.
-As we are working under the hypothesis that $\Gamma$ does not split over a torsion group relative to $\P$, there is a vertex of $T$ fixed by $\Gamma$, contradicting the inductive hypothesis that $\Gamma$ has no fixed point in $K_\beta$. \end{proof}
+Moreover, by Lemma~\ref{lem: edge stabs are finite} the stabilizer of each edge of $T$ is either finite or parabolic.
+As we are working under the hypothesis that $\Gamma$ does not split over such a subgroup relative to $\P$, there is a vertex of $T$ fixed by $\Gamma$, contradicting the inductive hypothesis that $\Gamma$ has no fixed point in $K_\beta$. \end{proof}

 Combining the results established above gives the following conclusion.